Preparing for Year-End Close

 - Supplier adds: are you hosting a guest speaker and expect to pay an honorarium or request a guest reimbursement this spring?
 Collect the appropriate documentation and begin the supplier add process now.

-- Prime Purchase Orders: Prime Financials will automatically close any purchase orders created in Prime where all distribution lines are fulfilled when there are no match exceptions.
+- Prime Financials will automatically close any purchase orders created in Prime where all distribution lines are fulfilled when there are no match exceptions.
 Review step-by-step guides – including Create a PO Change Request and Change a PO Distribution Line – to clean up any PO information.
-PO’s that are not fulfilled and are no longer needed may be closed by emailing the PO number to the Financial Service Center.
+PO’s that are not fulfilled and are no longer needed may be closed by filling out the Finance Inquiry Form on the Service Portal.

 - Approvals: If you’ve created requisitions or non-PO payment requests that have not yet been approved, work with your approver to complete the approval process.
 Run FIN038 (Purchase Order Summary) or FIN041 (Payables Detail) and select “Approval Status: Pending” to see your pending activity.